 Hayes was made an MBE in the Queen's 90th birthday honours list in June 2016 and was presented with it the following December.

 She promptly led Chelsea to another trophy, the WSL Spring Series title in the first half of 2017, and in October that year she signed a new three-and-a-half-year contract.
 In May 2018, just as the Double was being completed, she gave birth to a son.

 Further silverware followed in 2020 as the Blues clinched the Continental Tyres League Cup and were crowned the Barclays FA Women's Super League champions.
 Although the league ended prematurely due to COVID-19, it was decided by the FA that Hayes' undefeated side were winners, based on a points-per-game system.

-Hayes, who has now completed her seventh season at Chelsea, was named the 2019/20 the WSL Manager of the Season after guiding the Blues to a brilliant unbeaten domestic campaign of 12 victories and three draws.
+Hayes was named the 2019/20 the WSL Manager of the Season after guiding the Blues to a brilliant unbeaten domestic campaign of 12 victories and three draws.